-Our bylaws also establish an advance notice procedure for stockholders who wish to present a proposal before an annual meeting of stockholders but do not intend for the proposal to be included in our proxy statement.
-Our bylaws provide that the only business that may be conducted at an annual meeting is business that is (i) specified in our proxy materials with respect to such meeting, (ii) otherwise properly brought before the annual meeting by or at the direction of our Board, or (iii) properly brought before the annual meeting by a stockholder of record entitled to vote at the annual meeting who has delivered timely written notice to our Secretary, which notice must contain the information specified in our bylaws.
-To be timely for our 2024 annual meeting of stockholders, our Secretary must receive the written notice at our principal executive offices:
+Our amended and restated bylaws also establish an advance notice procedure for stockholders who wish to present a proposal before an annual meeting of stockholders but do not intend for the proposal to be included in our proxy statement.
+Our amended and restated bylaws provide that the only business that may be conducted at an annual meeting is business that is brought: (A) pursuant to the notice of the annual meeting (or any supplement thereto), (B) by or at the direction of our Board, or any duly authorized committee thereof or (C) by a stockholder who (1) is a stockholder of record at the time of the giving of the notice required by our bylaws and on the record date for the determination of stockholders entitled to notice of, and to vote at, the annual meeting and at the time of the annual meeting and (2) has timely complied in proper written form with the notice procedures set forth in our bylaws.
+To be timely for our 2025 annual meeting of stockholders, our Secretary must receive the written notice at our principal executive offices:

-- not earlier than February 5, 2024; and - not later than March 6, 2024.
+- not earlier than 8:00 a.m.
+Pacific time on February 10, 2025; and - not later than 5:00 p.m.
+Pacific time on March 12, 2025.

-In the event that we hold our 2024 annual meeting of stockholders more than 30 days before or more than 60 days after the first anniversary of the date of the 2023 Annual Meeting, then notice of a stockholder proposal that is not intended to be included in our proxy statement must be received no earlier than the close of business on the 120th day before such annual meeting and no later than the close of business on the later of the following two dates:
+In the event that we hold our 2025 annual meeting of stockholders more than 25 days from the one-year anniversary of the date of the 2024 Annual Meeting, then notice of a stockholder proposal that is not intended to be included in our proxy statement must be received no earlier than 5:00 p.m., Pacific time, on the 120th day prior to such annual meeting and not later than 5:00 p.m., Pacific time, on the later of the following two dates:

-- the 90th day prior to such annual meeting; or - the 10th day following the day on which public announcement of the date of such annual meeting is first made.
+- the 90th day prior to such annual meeting; or - the 10th day following the day on which Public Announcement (as defined in our amended and restated bylaws) of the date of such annual meeting is first made.